Epoxy on Floors

 3. After the glue and the grout have dried, in any rooms that have air vents on the floor make sure that you use a Temporary Dam to dam off the vents so that you don't get epoxy into them.
 You will also want to follow this same method in your bathroom to block off your drain hole for the toilet.

 4. You can now begin with the seal coat process.
 You need to make sure that the temperature stays above 75 degrees while you work with the product as well as 72 hours after you finish working with the epoxy for it to cure.
 You can use a space heater in the room or use the thermostat in your house (if you use your thermostat you will want to put it around 78 degrees because they are not 100% accurate).
-I would recommend letting the room acclimate to the higher temperature for at least 1 hour before you start your project.
+I would recommend letting the room acclimate to a higher temperature for at least 1 hour before you start your project.

 The seal coat is a small batch of epoxy that is brushed on in a thin layer to seal any pores in the surface and prevent air bubbles from forming in the following flood coat.
 Our epoxy is used for both your seal coat and your flood coat.
 You do not need a different product.
 Both seal and flood coats are always a 50/50 mixture.
-For the seal coat, mix up a small batch and use a very good paint brush (around $10 at the home improvement store) to apply to surface.
+For the seal coat, mix up a small batch and use a very good paintbrush (around $10 at the home improvement store) to apply to the surface.
 You will paint it on just as you paint on a wall.
 You will then need to let the seal coat cure for 24 hours, so you can walk on the surface.

 5. After the seal coat dries, you will then start the flood coat process.
 (It is crucial to know that the flood coat needs to be done all at once, if you don't do it all at once then you will end up with lines between your coats).
 You will need to start in the very far back of the room and pour your way out, after every batch that you pour you have 20 mins to get the next batch up next to it so that it will remain seamless between batches.
 You also will need to use a blow torch/heat gun to remove air bubbles from the flood coat, you have 30 mins from the time you apply the flood coat batch to do this.
 Continue this process until you are out of the room.